Skip to Content

 The roux used in gumbo is quite different from the roux used in classic French cuisine.
 Louisiana gumbo roux is a mixture of flour and some kind of fat (often bacon fat), but it is cooked much longer than French roux.

-The color of gumbo roux depends on how long it is cooked.
+The color of the gumbo roux depends on how long it is cooked.
 It ranges anywhere from light brown to brownish-red to almost black.
 The longer it is cooked, the darker and nuttier it becomes.
-It does, however become thinner as the cooking time and darkening increases.
+It does, however, become thinner as the cooking time and darkening increase.

 When using a roux in seafood gumbos, you will usually see the darker roux.
 This darker roux has the most flavor but is also the thinnest.

-A really dark roux can take up to 40 minutes of constant stirring, so it is more labor intensive than the other methods of thickening.
+A dark roux can take up to 40 minutes of constant stirring, so it is more labor-intensive than the other methods of thickening.

 The deeply colored brown roux is often used in gumbos that include ham.
 A heavily smoked ham (tasso in New Orleans) adds a lightly thickened, smoky base which can be further thickened with the addition of okra.